olegpisklov/semaphore-ci/README.md

 # semaphore-ci

-App for testing continous deployment with Docker, Amason EC2 Containre Registry and Semaphore.
+App for testing continous deployment with Docker, Amason EC2 Container Registry and Semaphore.